MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 - In some cases activating both SSAO and Soft Shadows might result in shadow artifacts
 - Using the latest AMD Windows Driver (22.7.1 and newer) might result in worse performance than with previous versions (22.6.1 or older)
-- Booting the Native Linux Version might result into a black screen and then the menu shows up

 ## 11) BUG REPORTS